CHINESE TEA TASTING: A LIVING ART FORM

 - Steeped tea: This tea-drinking method resulted from the invention of loose leaf tea, which happened in the Ming dynasty of China.
 Read more about how tea is made.

-- Zen Tea Ceremony: This ceremony originated at the Mount Tai temple in Shandong province in China.
+- Zen Tea Ceremony: This tea tasting tradition originated at the Mount Tai temple in Shandong province in China.
 The practice spread throughout China and overseas.
 We filmed the Zen Tea Ceremony in Wuyi Shan’s Mother Temple.

 - Gong Fu Cha or Gong Fu Tea: The Gong Fu Cha Ceremony, was invented specifically to taste Oolong tea, a semi-fermented tea invented by the Buddhist monks at the Mother Temple Wuyi Mountains.